 What you should look for is clarity, relevance, and practical transfer.
 The best professional learning experiences include structured progression, real-world scenarios, applied frameworks, and content that respects the learner’s time.
 They help you move from concept to decision-making, not just from slide to slide.

 This is where case-based learning becomes especially useful.
 Whether a course is self-paced or cohort-based, case studies push learning into realistic professional situations.
-Instead of absorbing abstract theory, you evaluate a problem, assess options, and practice judgment.
+Instead of absorbing abstract theory, you evaluate a problem, assess options, and practise judgement.
 That makes the learning more credible and more usable.

 For many adult learners, this design choice matters more than the format itself.
 If the content is grounded in realistic application, you are more likely to retain it and use it with confidence.